Lon-the-ham/MDM_Bot/documentation.md

 Keep in mind that there is a daily limit of 100 queries.

+### GPT

+This is essentially a pay-walled feature for those who have an OpenAI account with API credits.
+(Sometimes OpenAI also gives out promotional free plans, but generally their services for applications are pay-locked.)
+Now, if you have such a plan, you can go to https://platform.openai.com/api-keys and create a `secret key` and add it to your `.env` file like

+> openai_secret_key = `secret key`

+Additionally you may need to install 2 packages:

+> pip install googletrans-py

+> pip install --upgrade openai

+The googletranslate python package described in the read.md is an older one that is compatible with more devices.
+This other one causes problems on some devices, but is compatible with newer httpx that is required for openai.
+Test installing both these packages and test if you are still able to use `-tr` (as well as `-gpt`).
+If both work, good, if not, you may need to decide which feature you want to keep and if you decide pro-translator then

+> pip uninstall openai

+> pip uninstall googletrans-py

+> pip install googletrans

+> pip install googletrans==3.1.0a0

 ### LastFM

 To fetch information from people's last.fm via `-fm` or `-fmx` you don't necessarily need the API, because the bot has an integrated web scrape, that may be a bit slower but is still able to fetch information.
 To fully use it's potential (also in terms of fetching tags), use `-fakenowplaying` or all kinds of stats commands regarding users scrobble data like `-whoknows`, you may want to create an last.fm API account here: